empty

 A cat sanctuary is a place that cats will live out the rest of their lives.

-We've taken care of over 200 community cats, since 2003.
-Currently we have around 85 cats.
 The cats have approximately 2 acres here, in Haiku, Maui Hawaii.

 All of the cats here are community cats.